BostonGene/pyigmap/CONTRIBUTING.md

 ## Development

+* Create an [issue](https://github.com/BostonGene/pyigmap/issues), branch from `main` and then a pull request.
-After each minor/major change in pyigmap, make sure to add some notes to [CHANGELOG.md](CHANGELOG.md).
+* After each minor/major change in pyigmap, make sure to add some notes to [CHANGELOG.md](CHANGELOG.md).

 ## Help needed